Rich and creamy Vegan Broccoli Quiche is easy enough for a weeknight dinner but feels fancy enough for a holiday or date night meal!

 - 2 cups fresh chopped tomato and 2 cups sauteed mushrooms

-Ridiculously Easy Vegan Quiche with Broccoli and Spring Onions
+Ridiculously Easy Vegan Quiche with Broccoli and Green Onions

 - 3 cups fresh broccoli florets + 2 tablespoons of water